PP144gh/CV/Curriculum-Vitae.md

 ### 2017-2018
 **Teacher of Programming and Technology at [Happy Code Lumiar](http://www.happycode.pt/), Lisboa**
 - Taught app and game development to students aged 7-16.
+Used Unity, C# and Java.

 ## Academic Education